 Find unclaimed money

-Did you know that Australia currently has about $1.1 billion in unclaimed money?
+Did you know that Australia currently has overt $1 billion in unclaimed money?
 If you move often or miss the paper trail, you may be missing out share dividends or bank payments.

 You can still find and claim this money via the link below.
 While you’re at it – opt in for email communications from all your banks and institutions so you don’t miss this kind of information in future.